Azure/ARO-RP/README.md

 * Publicly resolvable DNS zone resource in Azure

-* Service principal (client ID and secret) with (for now) Contributor access to the subscription
+* Service principal (client ID and secret) with (for now) User Access Administrator access to the subscription and (for now) `Azure Active Directory Graph / Application.ReadWrite.OwnedBy` privileges

 ## Installation